 Types of report automation you can benefit from

 As we mentioned before, report automation is often implemented as a built-in functionality of different apps.
 However, this is not the only way you can encounter it.
-Here are other types of automation you can use for reporting:
+Here are other types of automation you can use for dynamic reporting: